 A proper value may require:

-- a real estate appraisal
+- A real estate appraisal

-- analysis of comparable sales
+- Analysis of comparable sales

-- consideration of condition, leases, vacancy rates, and market rents
+- Consideration of condition, leases, vacancy rates, and market rents

 If the property is more investment-focused (multi-family, mixed-use, multiple rentals), valuation may also involve an income approach (capitalization rate analysis) rather than a simple comparable-sale approach.